 LP SmartSide offers a relatively fast installation process and has become increasingly popular among siding contractors.
 LP installation does not require special tools or additional precautions while cutting it either.

 Although Hardie requires a few special tools and skills, it is a straightforward installation process as well.
 However, we would not recommend any non-dedicated installer to attempt either application.

 Local Siding Installation Services

-With nearly 20 years of experience, A Touch of Color most commonly installs fiber cement siding.
+With nearly 20 years of experience, we most commonly install fiber cement siding.
 We purchase more HardiePlank siding than any other brand.

 Are you interested in re-siding your home?
 Our expert siding installations include the greater Triangle area, including Raleigh, Cary, Apex, Durham, Chapel Hill, Wake Forest, and Knightdale.
 Schedule a free siding quote or, give us a call at 919-426-4928